Pull to refresh

 Senior author on the 3D chip paper

-A team from Stanford, Carnegie Mellon, Penn, and MIT just built something chip makers have chased for decades: a true 3D chip manufactured in a U.S. commercial foundry that stacks memory directly on top of computing logic.
-Presented at December's IEEE electron devices conference, the prototype beats conventional flat chips by 4x in tests and could deliver 1,000x energy efficiency gains in future generations.
-The trick?
-Carbon nanotube transistors and resistive RAM built at temperatures low enough to avoid frying the circuits below, creating vertical data highways where today's chips force information to crawl across horizontal distances.
+A team from Stanford, Carnegie Mellon, Penn, and MIT built a true 3D chip stacking memory directly on logic at a U.S. commercial foundry.
+Presented at December's IEEE electron devices conference, it beats conventional flat chips by 4x in tests and could deliver 1,000x energy efficiency gains in future generations.
+It uses carbon nanotube transistors and resistive RAM built at low temperatures, creating vertical data highways instead of today's horizontal crawl.